CoryCampbell/Math-Quest/README.md

 # Thoughts about the Process

-Getting the Character's information to render correctly was my biggest setback for this project, it definitely helped me get better with using React Hooks.
+Getting the Character's data to render correctly in real time was the biggest issue I have come across so far.
+It has really pushed me to deepen my understanding of React/Redux.

+Right now, I am just using a static list of math problems, I need to create a function that randomly generates problems for me to give the User more questions to solve.

 # Connect with the creator

 email: corycampbell20@yahoo.com

 github: @CoryCampbell

 discord: corythedev